AleNarder/sps-imdb-project/packages/dockerstats_script/README.txt

 - "plot.py": plot data stored in the .csv files on all subdirectory of an input specified parent dir.
 The genereted plot regards Cpu(%), Ram(MiB) and Ram(%) values over time

-DIPENDENCIES
+DEPENDENCIES
--pandas
+- pandas
--matplotlib
+- matplotlib
--maybe something else i dunno
+- maybe something else i dunno

 HOW TO USE

--in the same moment when launching the tsung load test launch also one of the 2 .sh scripts based on the SUT configuration (with commands "sh ds_stats.sh" for example)
+- when launching the tsung load test launch also one of the 2 .sh scripts based on the SUT configuration (with commands "sh ds_stats.sh" for example)

--the .sh script will ask the user two inputs (so set up the inputs before launching tsung).
+- the .sh script will ask the user two inputs (so set up the inputs before launching tsung).

--the first input is the parent folder.
+- the first input is the parent folder.

 As said before make sure that the folder exists (or that the mkdir code is uncommented).
 If you are creating folder by hand make sure that also the subdirectory are there.
 Subdirs are : (db1,backend1,nginx1) for the base SUT and (db1,backend1,backend2,nginx1) for the be-scaled SUT

--the second input is the load duration of the tsung test in seconds that corresponds to the time limit for the script.
+- the second input is the load duration of the tsung test in seconds that corresponds to the time limit for the script.
 This will help the script automatically break out the loop when the time limit is reached (check against a time variable).

--last step is plotting the results.
+- last step is plotting the results.
 All you need to do is calling "python plot.py" that will ask you a parent directory and then easy plot